August Wittmann: Life and career

 August Wittmann was born in Munich on 20 July 1895.
 He entered the Bavarian Army as a volunteer shortly after the outbreak of World War I in August 1914, joining a Bavarian Field Artillery Regiment.
-Commissioned lieutenant in 1917, he left the army in December 1918.
+Commissioned lieutenant in 1917, he joined the Freikorps on 22 April 1919, joined the preliminary Reichswehr on 1 July 1919 and left the army on 30 September 1920.
 He then served with the Bavarian State Police until 1935.

 In October 1935 Wittmann rejoined the army and was given command of a Gebirgs (mountain) artillery battalion, rising to lead an artillery regiment three years later.
 In June 1941, during the battle of Crete, he was awarded the Knight's Cross of the Iron Cross for his leadership of a mountain artillery regiment.
 Becoming a divisional commander from February 1943, he commanded the 390th Field Training Division and then the 3rd Mountain Division on the Eastern Front, followed by the 117th Jäger Division and the 1st Mountain Division in the Balkans and Austria.
 He surrendered with his unit in May 1945.

 Wittmann ended the war as a Generalleutnant, after promotion to this rank in April 1944.